-Wide Area Networks (WANs): Though I didn’t consider dial-up to be a “WAN”, it was my first experience to remote access.
-Newport systems add in boards to Novell servers, Cisco and 3Com routers over ISDN and T1 lines, and eventually as a AT&T partner designing, installing, and maintaining one of the largest frame relay networks in the USA.
+Wide Area Networks (WANs): Though I didn’t consider dial-up to be a “WAN”, it was my first experience with remote access.
+Newport systems add-in boards to Novell servers, Cisco, and 3Com routers over ISDN and T1 lines, and eventually as an AT&T partner designing, installing, and maintaining one of the largest frame relay networks in the USA.
 Today with our internet VPNs and security now an intricate part of every remote experience, this continues to be an interest of mine.

 Smart Buildings: While working with Cisco on convergence, I got involved with their Workplace Resources group and started converging building systems onto the network for greater control and monitoring.
-Intelligent or Smart buildings become a big part of one of my companies.
+Intelligent or Smart buildings became a big part of one of my companies.
 With some work in micro grids and other energy areas today, this background has proved worthwhile.

 Physical Security technology: I took the phrase “if I can turn it with my hand and feel it click, how can I be sure it’s locked” as a challenge.
-Learning physical security from an architect and building some good technology and customer projects, to go on an do some of my own projects, I’ve learned that like the 2 x 4’s that hold up the building and the light switch clicking on and off, security and automation needs to be fundamentally built in and just as easy to use.
+Learning physical security from an architect and building some good technology and customer projects, to go on and do some of my own projects, I’ve learned that like the two x four’s that hold up the building and the light switch clicking on and off, security and automation need to be fundamentally built-in and just as easy to use.

 Hospitality Systems: While converging voice video and data at hotels, we started driving everything to the network to be monitored and managed.
 A prime example of this become Battery Wharf Boston which won an award for building systems convergence.

 Casino Systems: While working with hotels, I become involved with hotel/casinos and started driving my own form of convergence.
-The industry was moving towards server based gaming which converged casino traffic onto the network.
-It was a perfect fit to everything else we were doing.
+The industry was moving towards server-based gaming which converged casino traffic onto the network.
+It was a perfect fit for everything else we were doing.

 Interactive (online) gaming: I was lucky to get involved with some leaders in this industry through a few different projects.
-I worked with them both with their companies, and as a regulator reviewing and certifying their company/software.
-I learned and taught several aspects from online gaming and sports betting.
+I worked with them both with their companies and as a regulator reviewing and certifying companies and software.
+I learned and taught several aspects of online gaming and sports betting.
 As an avid gambler, It is one of my favorite parts of my career.